-More frequent hot extremes and heatwaves are expected over the 21st century in Australia (virtually certain) (Table 11.10).
-Heat thresholds potentially affecting agriculture and health, such as 35°C or 40°C, are projected to be exceeded more frequently over the 21st century in Australia under all RCPs (high confidence).
-By 2090 under RCP4.5, the average number of days per year with maximum temperatures above 35°C is highly spatially variable and is expected to increase by 50-100%, while the number of days per year with maximum temperatures above 40°C is expected to increase by 200%, relative to 1985-2005 (CSIRO and BOM, 2015).
-Under RCP8.5 the corresponding projected increases are even greater, with a greater than 100% increase in most of Australia, and far greater increases in Central and Northern Australia (up to a 20-fold increase in Darwin).
-Projections for New Zealand indicate more frequent hot extremes (virtually certain) (Table 11.10).
-Figure 12.4b, c shows CMIP6 projections of mean number of days per year with maximum temperature exceeding 35°C under SSP5-8.5, which are consistent with the above assessed literature and across the two CMIP generations, and indicate a strong difference depending on the mitigation scenario (e.g., over 100 days more per year under SSP5-8.5 in NAU, but, in general, less than 60 days more per year under SSP1-2.6 in NAU; Figure 12.SM.1).
+More frequent hot extremes and heatwaves are expected over the 21st century in Australia (virtually certain) (Table 11.6).
+Heat thresholds potentially affecting agriculture and health, such as 35°C or 40°C, are also projected to be exceeded more frequently over the 21st century in Australia under all RCPs (high confidence).
+By 2090 under RCP4.5, the average number of days per year with maximum temperatures above 35°C is highly spatially variable and is expected to increase by 50%-100%, while the number of days per year with maximum temperatures above 40°C is expected to increase by 200%, relative to 1985-2005 (CSIRO and BOM, 2015).
+Under RCP8.5 the corresponding projected increases are even greater, with a greater than 100% increase in most of Australia, and far greater increases (up to a 20-fold increase in Darwin) in central and northern Australia.
+Projections for NZ indicate more frequent hot extremes (virtually certain) (Table 11.6).
+Figure 12.4b, c shows CMIP6 projections of mean number of days per year with maximum temperature exceeding 35°C under SSP5-8.5, which are consistent with the above assessed literature and across the two CMIP generations, and indicate a strong difference depending on the mitigation scenario (e.g. over 100 days more per year under SSP5-8.5 in NAU, but, in general, less than 60 days more per year under SSP1-2.6 in NAU) (see also Figure SM 12.1)

-The projected frequency of exceeding dangerous humid heat thresholds is increasing in Australia, with a strong increase in Northern Australia for RCP8.5 (high confidence) (Zhao et al., 2015; Mora et al., 2017; Brouillet and Joussaume, 2019), consistently across CMIP5, CMIP6 and CORDEX simulations (Figure 12.4d-f and Figure 12.SM.2).
+The projected frequency of exceeding dangerous humid heat thresholds is increasing in Australia, with a strong increase in Northern Australia for RCP8.5 (high confidence) (Zhao et al., 2015; Mora et al., 2017; Brouillet and Joussaume, 2019), consistently across CMIP5, CMIP6 and CORDEX simulations (Figure 12.4d-f and Figure SM 12.2).
 Using the HI index, by end-century, the average number of days exceeding 41°C is projected to increase in NAU by about 100 days and by about 25 days under SSP5-8.5 and SSP1-2.6, respectively.
-The projections for New Zealand indicate no appreciable increase in the number of days with HI > 41°C across SSPs, time periods and CMIP generations (Figure 12.4d-f and Figure 12.SM.2).
+The projections for New Zealand indicate no appreciable increase in the number of days with HI > 41°C across SSPs, time periods and CMIP generations (Figure 12.4d-f and Figure SM 12.2).

-Cold spell and frost: Excepting parts of Southern Australia, the Australasian region has a significant trend of decreasing frequency in cold extremes since the 1950s (high confidence) (Table 11.10) and there is high confidence that such trends are attributable to anthropogenic influence (Table 11.10).
-The number of frost days per year in Australia has on average declined at a rate of 0.15 days/decade in the past century (Alexander and Arblaster, 2017), except in some regions of Southern Australia, where an increase in both number and season length has been reported (Dittus et al., 2014; Crimp et al., 2016b).
+Cold spell and frost: Excepting parts of southern Australia, the Australasian region has a significant trend of decreasing frequency in cold extremes since the 1950s (high confidence) (Table 11.6) and there is high confidence that such trends are attributable to anthropogenic influence (Table 11.6).
+The number of frost days per year in Australia has on average declined at a rate of 0.15 days/decade in the past century (Alexander and Arblaster, 2017), except in some regions of southern Australia, where an increase in both number and season length has been reported (Dittus et al., 2014; Crimp et al., 2016b).
 The number of frost days has decreased at 12 of 30 monitoring sites around New Zealand over the period 1972-2019 (MfE and Stats NZ, 2020).